CapitalOneTechBlogs/OSSTestRepo/README.md

 # TestRepo
-This repo is used for testing only. this and...
+This repo is used for testing only. this and... that

 ## Contributors
 - riley-kohler